Emeruo/Emeruo/README.md

 - 👋 Hi, I’m @Emeruo
-- 👀 I’m interested in Power Platfrom Consultant role and will love to know everything abour PowerApps & Power Automate
+- 👀 I’m interested in Power Platfrom Consultant role and will love to know everything about PowerApps & Power Automate
 - 🌱 I’m currently learning Power Platform
 - 💞️ I’m looking to collaborate with someone to build a transporation app
 - 📫 How to reach me email